Jadarma/nixfiles/docs/src/getting_started/install.md

 In `/mnt/etc/nixos/hardware-configuration.nix`, setup the following:

 - Add the `cryptd` kernel module for LUKS.
-- Define the primary luks device.
+- Define the primary LUKS device.
 - Update the filesystems to use `/dev/disk/by-label` for convenience.
 - Enable firmware updates _(optional, recommended)_.